wegfawefgawefg/stackgym/README.md

 # StackGym
 Are you an avid deep reinforcement learning learner?
 Are you tired of rolling your own framestacking util for openai-gym?
+Did you not know about aigym's FrameStack wrapper? (which sucks btw.)
 Be tired no longer my friend.
 Introducing, the NEW StackGym wrapper class.

 Just provide a state formatter function in case you want to monochrome or shrink your input images,